What is Title IX and CaRRT?

 Some key issue areas in which recipients have Title IX obligations are: recruitment, admissions, and counseling; financial assistance; athletics; sex-based harassment; treatment of pregnant and parenting students; discipline; single-sex education; and employment.
 Also, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy, or made charges, testified or participated in any complaint action under Title IX.
 For a recipient to retaliate in any way is considered a violation of Title IX.

-Title IX ensure that institutions, such as Western Connecticut State University, comply with the law.
+Title IX ensure that institutions, such as Western Connecticut State University (“the University” or “WCSU”), comply with the law.

-Mrs. Delgado is responsible for coordinating the University’s compliance with federal and state discrimination and sexual harassment laws.
-Mrs. Delgado will provide educational programs regarding discrimination and sexual harassment prevention; respond to, investigate and seek resolution to allegations of discrimination and sexual harassment; selecting and overseeing sexual harassment advisors who serve as additional information resources on issues of sexual harassment.
+They will be responsible for coordinating the University’s compliance with federal and state discrimination and sexual harassment laws.
+They will provide WCSU educational programs regarding discrimination and sexual harassment prevention; respond to, investigate and seek resolution to allegations of discrimination and sexual harassment; selecting and overseeing sexual harassment advisors who serve as additional information resources on issues of sexual harassment.
 Oversees all Title IX complaints and reports of gender discrimination, sexual harassment, sexual violence and related allegations of sexual misconduct as they impact students, staff and faculty and/or the academic environment.
 Identifies and addresses any systemic problems relating to complaints and works with other departments to ensure Title IX policies are communicated to all constituencies.
 Communicate with law enforcement personnel and other relevant administrators to assure that reports and complaints of gender discrimination or sexual harassment/violence and related misconduct are handled appropriately.

 We listen.
 We understand.
 We help.

-Western Connecticut State University (WCSU) asserts that all students have the right to be free from any form of interpersonal violence such as sexual assault/rape, sexual harassment, stalking, and intimate partner/domestic violence.
+Western Connecticut State University (“the University” or “WCSU”) asserts that all students have the right to be free from any form of interpersonal violence such as sexual assault/rape, sexual harassment, stalking, and intimate partner/domestic violence.
 WCSU prohibits any student from infringing upon these rights within our campus community.

 A set of guidelines and procedures have been designed to provide everyone with important information regarding the systems that are in place at WCSU to support anyone whose rights have been violated.
 The university will take prompt action while simultaneously supporting those affected who also wish to pursue formal legal action for crimes that may have been committed.